 It is important you consult with an attorney if you feel your insurance company has mistreated you.
 Ms. Ahmed and Ms. LeMaster have more than two decades of experience litigating vandalism claims of all sizes.
 Whether you are a business or individual, you can trust LeMaster & Ahmed PLLC to fight for you.

-Call (888) 306-2119 to schedule a consultation.
+Call (888) 306-2119 to schedule a consultation with an experienced vandalism claim attorney in Texas.
 We advocate for policyholders throughout the Dallas and Houston area Montgomery County, Collin County, Harris County, Dallas County and Galveston County.